 It sounds silly that travel movies can inspire you to travel.
-But when you’re not sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
-Travel movies can be used as a tool to give you that final push you need to go on your own adventures.
+But when you’re not so sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
+Travel movies can be used as a tool to give you that final push that you may need to go on your own adventures.

 While his parents were planning his future, Chris had other things in mind.
 Just as me, Chris was looking for something else than just a classic life.
 He transferred all of his life savings to a charity and began to wander through the United States.

 I know how hard it is to break free from dogma to chase your dreams, and therefore Chris has my deepest respect.

 Because of their different personality, they don’t get along at first.
 But when Carter & Edward embrace their cancer diagnose, they help each other to fulfill all of their life goals before they kick the bucket.